 Look in the Pool First

-There are about 300 drowning deaths of children younger than 5 each year in swimming pools.
+CPSC’s latest data shows that there are, on average, 379 reported pool-or-spa related fatal drownings involving children younger than 15 years old each year.
+Children younger than 5 years old account for about 75 percent of these drownings, more than half of which are attributed to a gap in adult supervision.
 Most of the victims had been missing for 5 minutes or less when they were found.
 Precious time is often wasted looking for missing children anywhere but in the pool.
-Since every second counts, always look for a missing child in the pool or spa first
+Since every second counts, always look for a missing child in the pool or spa first.

 Drowning is Silent